Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

   ***How will it help you?***
 - I got to talk to some very kind and supportive people who reviewed my resume, projects and gave me some useful tips for my career.
+- Whenever an opening would come for XYZ company, I would most probably already have the connections to ask for a referral instead of sending them connection requests, waiting for it to be accepted, and then asking for a referral.
 ## Conclusion